BritishGeologicalSurvey/etlhelper/docs/connecting_to_databases.rst

 fail certificate validation for servers with self-signed certificates.
 It is possible to override this setting within the connection string.

-ETLHelper provides an optional argument to the ``connect`` function to apply the override and trust the server’s self-signed certificate.
+ETL Helper provides an optional argument to the ``connect`` function to apply the override and trust the server’s self-signed certificate.

 .. code:: python